KooshaYeganeh/AMD/README.md

 ** To add the user and password in MariaDB's config file (so that you don't have to enter the user and password every time in your system) you must do This :**

+*edit my.cnf File and add these lines to the config File:*

 ```
 sudo vi /etc/my.cnf
 ```

-*add these lines to the config File:*

 ```
 [client]